Max-Margin based Discriminative Feature Learning: Proposed Method

 where $|\Theta|$ denotes the size of the set $\Theta$.

 The procedure of the proposed algorithm can be summarized in Algorithm 2.
+We randomly initialize the parameters, and adopt the second updating rule in \cite{hou2014discriminative} for deriving the local optimal solution.
+Experimental results verify that MMLDF converges quickly and obtains promising local minimums.

-Similarly, in the scenarios of multi-class classification, the procedure of updating the variables $\mathbf{P}$, $\mathbf{w}_i$, and ${b}$ in (\ref{total_obj3}) are the same as in the binary classification case.
+In the multi-classification case, we still adopt the alternating optimization strategy to find the local minimum.
+We take advantage of the L-BFGS to update $\mathbf{P}$ and $\mathbf{w}_i$. $b$ still has a closed-form solution derived by using the same optimization method with the binary classification case.
 The rule for updating the variable $\Gamma$ in (\ref{total_obj3}) is as follows:

 Details of the proof on (\ref{solu_theta}) can be found in \cite{zhang2012convex}.